The testimony of LAPD officer Bill Rhetts; and how the Lord used him in a gun battle (active shooter) at a church in Los Angeles

 by Bill Rhetts

 This testimony is to share with you how the Lord saved me from death; both physically and spiritually.
-He has sustained me through four officer involved shootings, ambushes, as well as other tragedies in my life.
-From the Hollenbeck Division riots, to the Los Angeles riots, and a 2-year undercover tour.
+He has sustained me through many officer-involved shootings, and ambushes, as well as other near-death tragedies in my life.
+From the Hollenbeck Division riots to the Los Angeles riots, and a 2-year undercover tour.
 May the Lord Jesus receive all the praise and glory.

 It was November 14th, 1991.
-I was on duty (working a two year under cover assignment) in the city of Los Angeles (LAPD.)
-My partner and I noticed a group of five gang members acting suspiciously in a church parking lot.
+I was on duty (working a two-year undercover assignment) in the city of Los Angeles (LAPD.)
+My partner and I noticed a group of five gang members acting suspiciously on the corner.
 It was noontime and many people were outdoors.
-Within the next few seconds I found myself in a gun battle for my life.
+Within the next few seconds, I found myself in a gun battle for my life.

 My past

-Unfortunately years prior to that aforementioned shooting, I was not a Christian.
-As a matter of fact, I was a self-rightness police officer.
+Before that aforementioned shooting, I was not a Christian.
+I was a self-righteous police officer.
 Pardon my ‘police jargon’, but after all… I wasn’t the ‘dirt Bag’ sitting in the back seat of my patrol car.
-The pride and self-righteousness that comes along with the badge and the gun failed me to forget; that I too had had been arrested in 1978, and sat in the back seat of a patrol car.
-I too was arrested and booked into San Bernardino County jail.
+The pride and self-righteousness that comes along with the badge and the gun failed me to forget; that I too had been arrested in 1978 and sat in the back seat of a patrol car, being booked into San Bernardino County jail.

-But later I realized that I too was also a dirt bag, a spiritual dirt bag.
+But later I realized that I was also a dirtbag, a spiritual dirtbag.
 In God’s mind; I was a felon, a convict, a sinner who refused to repent, a ‘spiritual criminal’ in the eyes of the Lord.
 Why?
 Because my heart was depraved.
 I was not saved.
 I had not repented from my sins, nor confessed them to the Lord Jesus Christ (1st John 1:9.)

 You see in the eyes of the Lord I was guilty!
+Though I did not understand it then, I had transgressed God’s Holy Law, all Ten Commandments.
 As I sat in the front seat of my patrol car, I had the same in common with the ‘bad guy’ in the back seat.
 I too needed a Savior.
-Because of my own sins, I deserved death, judgment and worse than jail… I deserved hell.
+Because of my sins, I deserved death, judgment, and worse than jail… I deserved hell.

-About that same time I had planned this terrible event, a friend invited me to attend his church.
-I accepted that invitation, after all I was desperate.
+At about that same time, a friend invited me to attend his church.
+I accepted that invitation, after all, I was desperate.
 After his sermon, the Pastor (Greg Laurie) gave an ‘altar call’ asking if anyone wanted to become a Christian, to walk forward and repeat a prayer after him.
 That night I and many others walked forward.
-I repeated the pastors prayer, and asked Jesus Christ to come into my life.
-I was told by that pastor that I was now saved.
-Therefore I now had a reason to live, and the Lord took those suicidal thoughts away.
+As directed by the pastor, I repeated the pastor’s prayer and asked Jesus to “come into my life.”
+I was then told by that pastor, that I was now saved.

 Although I continued to go to church, I then later continued doing a lot of things that I had done before “accepting” the Lord.
-I wanted to be able to say I was a Christian, but at the same time I was unwilling to give up my sin.
-I still wanted to party, get drunk, fornicate, and do whatever seemed fun at the time.
+I wanted to be able to say I was a Christian, but at the same time, I was unwilling to give up my sin.
+I still wanted to party, get drunk, fornicate (now a single man again), and do whatever seemed fun at the time.

 Fact is later in November of 1991, the Lord made it very clear to me that I was not saved at that 1986 altar call.
 I was a false convert, aka a CINO (a Christian In Name Only).